Sachdev-Ye-Kitaev model on a noisy quantum computer: Optimizing the time evolution circuit and return probability

 \section{Optimizing the time evolution circuit and return probability}

-One of the main results of the paper is how to perform efficient time evolution of the model.
-We now provide details related to optimizing the gate costs of the time evolution on the basis of commuting Pauli strings in the decomposition of the qubit Hamiltonian.
+\justify One of the main results of the paper is how to perform efficient time evolution of the model.
+We now provide details related to optimizing the gate costs of the time evolution based on commuting Pauli strings in the decomposition of the qubit Hamiltonian.
+To obtain this improved scaling, we used well-known methods such as partitioning of the Pauli terms in commuting clusters (using the degree of saturation at each node i.e., DSatur \cite{10.1145/359094.359101} graph-coloring algorithm) and then constructing the diagonalizing operator (circuit) for each cluster \cite{van_den_Berg_2020, 2020arXiv200105983G, Miller:2022sol, kurita2022pauli, Murairi:2023oti} separately followed by exponentiation for time evolution.
+At the end we add the gate costs from all clusters \cite{Jena2019, Verteletskyi_2020, Murairi:2022zdg}.

 Let us take $N=6$ as an example.
 In this case, we have a three-qubit Hamiltonian which can be decomposed into 15 Pauli strings each with random coupling taken from a well-defined distribution.
 The generic Hamiltonian is written as:

 where $\alpha_{1, 2, \dots, 15}$ are the random couplings for a single realization of the model.
 By inspection, we find that it is possible to divide the terms of $H$ into five clusters where all Pauli strings in a given cluster commute with each other.
 The clusters are: